Why You Should Read to Sleep

 - Choose one of the popular pre-bedtime genres.
 In a survey, Penguin Random House polled bedtime readers and found their favorite genres for their routines are romance, history, and fantasy.
 Why these genres?
 Fantastical and happy genres help you avoid thinking about difficult subjects while instead escaping mentally to a happy place.
 That happy place will then help you sleep.

-Reading can help you relax and unwind before bed—ultimately helping you fall asleep a little quicker and sleep a little better.
+Reading can help you relax and unwind before bed"ultimately helping you fall asleep a little quicker and sleep a little better.
+If you are in the market for a new mattress or bedding be sure to check out our online, shipped straight to your front door options.